forestgrape/coronavirus/monitor_and_control.md

 ### Corona Conform Skiing
 [**in work**]
 __In short__: Nowadays (pre-corona) practiced cosy warm (après-)skiing is unsafe.
-The more outside the skiing-experience (including queuing & lifts & gastronomy) is and the lower peak crowds the safer.
+The more outside the skiing-experience (including queuing & lifts & gastronomy) is the safer.
+Low peak crowds help too, especially indoors.
 > My memories of skiing date back to the 90s, back then a ski day was mostly outdoors from open lifts to outdoor lunch.

 > Skiing being allowed in some regions first, I consider good: Manufacturers start with prototypes/small series too before big series production.
 The situations ideally are closely monitored (e.g. Covid-19 test for travellers both on arrival and departure) and all experiences (concepts, monitoring) transparently published, such that everyone can benefit from the gathered experiences.